Ffynnon Llugwy

 Ffynnon Llugwy is a lake in the Carneddau range of mountains in Snowdonia, North Wales.

 It lies at a height of about 1786 ft and covers an area of some 40 acre.
 It has a maximum depth of 146 ft.

 Since the early twentieth century water has been taken from its outflow, the River Llugwy to feed Llyn Cowlyd via a series of leats.

-Since the mid-1970s the lake has additionally acted as a reservoir for Bangor and eastern Anglesey, which necessitated the laying of an 11-mile pipeline to the water treatment works at Mynydd Llandygai.
+Since the mid-1970s the lake has additionally acted as a reservoir for Bangor and eastern Anglesey, which necessitated the laying of a pipeline some 11 mi long to the water treatment works at Mynydd Llandygai.

 It is the source of the River Llugwy which flows via Capel Curig and Betws-y-Coed before becoming a tributary of the River Conwy.